Pin FAQs

 What's the difference between hard and soft enamel?

-Soft enamel are what you are probably most familiar with.
-They have raised and lowered areas with enamel in them and have some texture due to that.
-Hard enamel pins are polished and buffed down smooth and have very little texture.
-Hard enamel must also use a plated metal to hold up to the buffing down process.
+Soft enamel is what you are probably most familiar with: raised metal lines with recessed enamel, so there is some texture to it.
+Hard enamel is filled, baked, and buffed down smooth with very little texture, and it uses a plated metal that can hold up to the buffing.

 Are reprints cheaper?